Athassel Priory

 Athassel Priory is free to visit and does not require tickets or guided tours.
 The site is unguided, so visitors should exercise a reasonable level of care, especially when navigating the uneven stonework and the field surrounding the monument, where livestock may occasionally graze.

 Getting there: From Cashel, travel west on the N74 to the village of Golden.
 From Golden, follow the narrow L4304 road south for about 2 km; the road is sign‑posted “Athassel Abbey”.
-Parking is limited and confined to a small roadside area, so plan accordingly.
+Parking is limited to a small roadside area – arriving early in the day helps secure a space.
 After parking, a short walk across a field (which can be muddy after rain) leads to a stile, then across a medieval stone bridge, and finally to the gatehouse.

 Opening hours: The monument is open year‑round, dawn to dusk, as it is an outdoor ruin on public land.